Wednesday, May 20, 2026

 03Albemarle's Kemerton lithium hydroxide plant in WA closed in February 2026 after just four years of operation

-04Chinese OFDI into Australia has declined 85% since 2018, now just 1.5% of total inbound foreign investment
+04Chinese OFDI into Australia has collapsed 85% since 2018, now just 1.5% of total inbound foreign investment

 05Australia ranks 105th of 145 countries on Harvard's Economic Complexity Index, behind Botswana and Côte d'Ivoire